-Though saftely lights are present at all platforms and vessels only manned platform i.e. Tyra East and Tyra West platforms are fully illuminated.
+Though safety lights are present at all platforms and vessels, only manned platforms are illuminated.
 Navigational and deck working lights used to illuminate working areas, are sources of artificial light into the environment.
 Light may locally attract plankton and fish (section 6.2.5 and 6.2.7), serving as prey for marine mammals.

-A recent study at the Dan platform /139/ showed that harbour porpoises near the platform had variable diurnal acoustic activity, but a general trend showed higher acoustic activity during the night close to the platform.
+A recent study at the Dan platform /139/ showed that harbour porpoises near the platform had variable diurnal activity, but a general trend showed higher activity during the night close to the platform.
 At further distance from the platform this pattern was not observed.
 The presence of marine mammals at Maersk Oil platforms indicates that marine mammals do not avoid light.